xamarin/Sport/README.md

   * verifies connectivity
   * gracefully handles and reports exceptions
 * Leagues are assigned a randomly selected themed color at runtime
-* Elo algorithm used to determine athlete's rating which is used to rank the leaderboard

 #### Keys